Grand Army (TV series)

 Grand Army is an American teen drama television series created by Katie Cappiello that premiered on Netflix on October 16, 2020.
 It is loosely based on Cappiello's Slut: The Play.
 In June 2021, the series was canceled after one season.

 Premise

-This series follows the lives of five teenagers who attend the largest high school in Brooklyn as they navigate a chaotic world.
-Topics such as racism, poverty, rape, drugs, sex, LGBT, and mental health.
+This series follows the lives of five teenagers who attend the largest high school in Brooklyn as they navigate a chaotic world, encountering such topics as racism, poverty, rape, drugs, sex, LGBT, and mental health.